-"This schedule requires a breakdown of forecast expenditure on assets for the current disclosure year and a 10-year planning period.
+This schedule requires a breakdown of forecast expenditure on assets for the current disclosure year and a 10 year planning period.
 The forecasts should be consistent with the supporting information set out in the AMP.
 The forecast is to be expressed in both constant price and nominal dollar terms.
 Also required is a forecast of the value of commissioned assets (i.e., the value of RAB additions)

 EDBs must provide explanatory comment on the difference between constant price and nominal dollar forecasts of expenditure on assets in Schedule 14a (Mandatory Explanatory Notes).
+EDBs must express the information in this schedule (11a) as a specific value rather than ranges.
+Any supporting information about these values may be disclosed in Schedule 15 (Voluntary Explanatory Notes).